U.S. consumer companies a relative refuge in recent market turmoil

 Such signs of a swelling economy, along with an expected further stimulus from a $1.5 trillion tax cut package passed by Congress in December, have contributed to inflation anxiety, a key reason for the market’s recent selloff.
 But higher wages and more jobs for U.S. workers are also positive for companies reliant on healthy consumers, and that is making investors more interested in consumer discretionary stocks.

 In the past week, automobiles and auto components sellers have been among the less punished stocks on Wall Street.
-General Motors (GM.N) is down 4 percent during that time, and Harley-Davidson (HOG.N) has lost 2.3 percent.
-Consumer durables and retailers, including Mattel (MAT.O), Garmin (GRMN.O) and Nordstrom (JWN.N), have also fared better than the broader market.
+General Motors is down 4 percent during that time, and Harley-Davidson has lost 2.3 pecent.
+Consumer durables and retailers, including Mattel, Garmin and Nordstrom, have also fared better than the broader market.

-To view a graphic on FANG vs S&P 500 Since Feb 2 Selloff, click: reut.rs/2BLVY9T

-Goldman Sachs included Netflix, Molson Coors Brewing (TAP.N) and Costco Wholesale (COST.O) in a basket of low-labor cost stocks most insulated from wage inflation and likely to outperform in an inflationary environment.
+Goldman Sachs included Netflix, Molson Coors Brewing and Costco Wholesale in a basket of low-labor cost stocks most insulated from wage inflation and likely to outperform in an inflationary environment.

 Materials stocks have also done a bit less badly than others, with the S&P 500 materials index down 7.5 percent in the past week.